veraperez23/CloudBaseHeight/README.md

 ## Weights & Biases Setup

-The baseline configurations enable W&B with `wandb.use: True`.
+The baseline configuration enables W&B with `wandb.use: True`.
 Authenticate with your own API key before training:

 ```bash
 wandb login